-The Foster Care Association of Victoria (FCAV) has welcomed the release of the Victorian Auditor-General's report into Out-of-Home Care services and the important findings it makes about the experiences of children and young people in care and highlights the growing pressure on Victoria’s Out-of-Home Care system.
+The Victorian Auditor-General's report Out-of-Home Care Services was tabled in Parliament on 4 June 2026 and provides important insights into the experiences of children and young people in care and the growing pressures facing Victoria's out-of-home care system.

-The report found that the Department of Families, Fairness and Housing is not fully meeting the needs of children and young people in Out-of-Home Care.
-It also found the department cannot consistently demonstrate whether children are receiving the services they need or whether those services are improving outcomes.
+The audit found that the Department of Families, Fairness and Housing (DFFH) is not fully meeting the needs of children and young people in out-of-home care and cannot consistently demonstrate whether children are receiving the services they need or whether those services are improving outcomes.

-Data showed the continued overrepresentation of Aboriginal and Torres Strait Islander children and young people in care, who now represent 31.2 per cent of all children in care, despite representing a much smaller proportion of Victoria's child population.
+The report also highlights the continued overrepresentation of Aboriginal and Torres Strait Islander children and young people in care, who represent 31.2% of all children and young people in care.
 These findings reinforce the importance of Aboriginal-led responses that support connection to family, culture, Country and community.

-The Victorian Auditor-General's report Out-of-Home Care Services made five recommendations to the Department of Families, Fairness and Housing (DFFH).
+The VAGO report made five recommendations to the Department of Families, Fairness and Housing (DFFH).

 Strengthening foster and kinship carer recruitment and retention, including reviewing the adequacy of care allowances.